What is English language?

 Specific entry requirements will differ between different institutions, however there are some subjects that will consistently be considered useful and desirable.

-Aside from this, subjects that offer an understanding of human history and behaviour, such as history, sociology, or psychology, will also prove worthwhile should you choose to study the impact of language in these areas.
+Subjects that offer an understanding of human history and behaviour, such as history, sociology, or psychology, will prove worthwhile should you choose to study the impact of language in these areas.

 Arts subjects in general will be useful.
 There are also many extra-curricular interests and activities that can prove beneficial when applying for an English language degree, such as prior experience in writing, debating or even drama and philosophy.